UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/ipython.rst

 iPython is an enhanced interpreter that makes interactive experimentation at the command line much more pleasant and powerful.

-The very basics of IPython
+The Very Basics of iPython
 --------------------------

-IPython can do a lot for you, but for starters, here are the key pieces you'll want to know:
+iPython can do a lot for you, but for starters, here are the key pieces you'll want to know:

-Start it up
+Start it up:

 .. code-block:: bash

     $ ipython
-  Python 3.5.0 (v3.5.0:374f501f4567, Sep 12 2015, 11:00:19)
+    Python 3.12.5 (main, Aug  9 2024, 08:49:33) [Clang 15.0.0 (clang-1500.3.9.4)]
-  Type "copyright", "credits" or "license" for more information.

-  IPython 4.0.0 -- An enhanced Interactive Python.
+    Type 'copyright', 'credits' or 'license' for more information IPython 8.26.0 -- An enhanced Interactive Python.
+Type '?' for help.

-  ?         -> Introduction and overview of IPython's features.
-  %quickref -> Quick reference.
-  help      -> Python's own help system. object?   -> Details about 'object', use 'object??' for extra details.
+    In [1]:

 This is the stuff I use every day: